-Backing up the site data from BeyondTrust on a regular basis is an essential part of B Series Appliance administration and maintenance.
-Most of the settings and data from the /login administrative web interface can be captured as a single .nsb file.
+Backing up the site data from BeyondTrust on a regular basis is an essential part of Secure Remote Access administration and maintenance.
+Most of the settings and data from the /login administrative web interface can be captured as a single NSB file.
 In most cases, the /appliance administrative web interface contains the SSL certificates and network configuration of the B Series Appliance.
 These are essential to the functionality of the B Series Appliance and must be configured during the recovery process.

-BeyondTrust-hosted sites do not have access to /appliance, but administrators should maintain backups of hosted site /login data.
-BeyondTrust Cloud sites have a minimal version of the /appliance web interface accessible from the Appliance tab of the /login administrative web interface.
-Since BeyondTrust manages the network configuration of BeyondTrust Cloud sites and provides a working default certificate, BeyondTrust Cloud administrators need to backup only their certificates, SSL/TLS configuration, and/or updates schedule, if these have been manually customized.
+Cloud sites have a minimal version of the /appliance web interface accessible from the Appliance tab of the /login administrative web interface.
+Since BeyondTrust manages the network configuration of BeyondTrust Cloud sites and provides a working default certificate, administrators need to backup only their own custom certificates and SSL/TLS configuration, if these have been manually customized.

 BeyondTrust failover enables the synchronization of data between two peer B Series Appliances, creating a simplified process for securely swapping from a failed B Series Appliance.
 Two B Series Appliances host the same installed software package for a single site.
-DNS directs support traffic of the site to one of these peer B Series Appliances, the primary B Series Appliance, where all settings are configured.
-The backup B Series Appliance synchronizes with the primary B Series Appliance, according to the settings configured in the B Series Appliance's /login interface.
-To set up failover between B Series Appliances, refer to Failover Dynamics and Options .
+DNS directs support traffic of the site to one of these B Series Appliances, the primary B Series Appliance, where all settings are configured.
+The backup B Series Appliance synchronizes with the primary B Series Appliance, according to the settings configured in the /login interface.
+BeyondTrust's failover documentation details how to configure failover between B Series Appliances.

-Once two B Series Appliances are in failover mode, the backup of settings and data from the primary to the backup should occur.
+Once two B Series Appliances are in failover mode, the backup of settings and data from the primary to the backup occurs.

 - Browse to Management > Failover.